-No discussion of artificial intelligence infrastructure would be complete without mentioning the growing impact of the internet of things (IoT).
-IoT involves gathering and analyzing data from countless devices, products, sensors, assets, locations, vehicles, etc., that are connected via the internet.
-AI and IoT are closely tied because organizations need to apply intelligence to gain insights from all the information coming in from connected things.
+No discussion of artificial intelligence infrastructure would be complete without mentioning its intersection with IoT.
+The artificial intelligence IoT (AIoT) involves gathering and analyzing data from countless devices, products, sensors, assets, locations, vehicles, etc., using IoT, AI and machine learning to optimize data management and analytics.
+AIoT is crucial to gaining insights from all the information coming in from connected things.

-Gartner estimates that 8.4 billion connected things were in use worldwide in 2017, up 31% from 2016, and that number will reach 20.4 billion by 2020.
-Imagine the staggering amount of data generated by connected objects, and it will be up to companies to integrate, manage and secure all of this information.
+Imagine the staggering amount of data generated by connected objects, and it will be up to companies and their AI tools to integrate, manage and secure all of this information.

 From an artificial intelligence infrastructure standpoint, companies need to look at their networks, data storage, data analytics and security platforms to make sure they can effectively handle the growth of their IoT ecosystems.
 That includes data generated by their own devices, as well as those of their supply chain partners.

-Last, but certainly not least: Training and skills development are vital for any IT endeavor, and especially enterprise AI initiatives.
-Companies will need data analysts, data scientists, developers, cybersecurity experts, network engineers and IT professionals with a variety of skills to build and maintain their infrastructure to support AI and to use artificial intelligence technologies, such as machine learning, natural language processing and deep learning, on an ongoing basis.
+Last but certainly not least: Training and skills development are vital for any IT endeavor and especially enterprise AI initiatives.
+Companies will need data analysts, data scientists, developers, cybersecurity experts, network engineers and IT professionals with a variety of skills to build and maintain their infrastructure to support AI and to use artificial intelligence technologies, such as machine learning, NLP and deep learning, on an ongoing basis.